Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     - If the last discovery state is `HTTPsGetFailed` or `ChildVerificationFailed`, then an error has occurred during the discovery process.

-12. Enable the nodes in the HSM database.
+    **Troubleshooting**:
+    - If the redfish endpoint does not exist for a BMC verify the following:

+        Verify the Node BMC is pingable:
         ```bash
+        ncn-m001# ping x1005c3s0b0
+        ```

+        If the BMC is not pingable, verify the chassis slot has power.
+        ```bash
+        ncn-m001# cray capmc get_xname_status create --xnames x1005c3s0
+        ```

+    - If the redfish endpoint is in `HTTPSsGetFailed`:

+        Verify the Node BMC is pingable:
+        ```bash
+        ncn-m001# ping x1005c3s0b0
+        ```

+        If the BMC is pingable, verify the node BMC is configured with expected credentials.
+        ```bash
+        ncn-m001# curl -k -u root:password https://x1005c3s0b0/redfish/v1/Managers
+        ```

+14. Enable the nodes in the HSM database.

+    For a blade with four nodes per blade:
+    ```bash
     ncn-m001# cray hsm state components bulkEnabled update --enabled true --component-ids x1005c3s0b0n0,x1005c3s0b0n1,x1005c3s0b1n0,x1005c3s0b1n1
+    ```

+    For a blade with two nodes per blade:
+    ```bash
+    ncn-m001# cray hsm state components bulkEnabled update --enabled true --component-ids x1005c3s0b0n0,x1005c3s0b1n0
+    ```

-13. Verify that the nodes are enabled in the HSM.
+15. Verify that the nodes are enabled in the HSM.

     ```bash
     ncn-m001# cray hsm state components query create --component-ids x1005c3s0b0n0,x1005c3s0b0n1,x1005c3s0b1n0,x1005c3s0b1n1